-It is currently facing challenges around water quality and the sustainability of the industry.
+Challenges around water quality and the sustainability of the industry have been the focal point in recent years.
 Run-off from cane farms, especially nutrients and pesticides, are linked to poor water quality affecting the Great Barrier Reef.
-Project Cane Changer is an initiative led by the Queensland CANEGROWERS Organisation that is designed to better understand growers and help increase adoption of best management farming practices.
+Project Cane Changer is an initiative led by the Queensland CANEGROWERS Organisation that is designed to better understand and support growers.

 The Cane Changer project draws on evidence-based principles of psychology and human behaviour to design, implement, and evaluate an industry wide program that aims to understand the day-to-day challenges facing cane farmers and to recognise, value and accelerate their efforts to adopt farming practices that help protect the Reef.

 Cane growers have a long history of innovation and change is nothing new.
 Therefore, the goals of the Project are simple:

 Recognise the hard work that farmers have put into their industry

 'Set the Record Straight' with regards to the public image of the Australian sugarcane industry

 In May 2016, the Great Barrier Reef Water Science Taskforce handed down its final report and recommendations for improving water quality entering the Reef, including a recommendation to implement an industry-wide behaviour change program for the sugar cane industry.